-In March 2017, unionized workers and other individual and institutional investors achieved a $165 million all-cash settlement in connection with losses from securities issued by NovaStar Mortgage Inc., a major subprime lender prior to the housing crisis, and several top Wall Street banks.
-If approved by the U.S. District Court in the Southern District of New York, the settlement will bring this nine-year class action lawsuit to a close.
+On March 8, 2019, U.S. District Judge Deborah Batts granted final approval to a $165 million settlement in connection with losses from securities issued by NovaStar Mortgage Inc., a major subprime lender prior to the housing crisis, and several top Wall Street banks.
+The settlement, which was initially announced in March 2017, brings over 10 years of litigation to a close.

 In the years leading up to the financial crisis, NovaStar specialized in authorizing risky residential mortgage loans that banks underwrote and packaged into investment portfolios called mortgage-backed securities (MBS).
 The class action lawsuit settled today charged NovaStar, the Royal Bank of Scotland, Wells Fargo and Deutsche Bank with misleading investors into believing that the securities they bought were safer than they proved to be.
 The suit argued the company hid how it systematically disregarded its own underwriting guidelines to increase the number of mortgages it could originate and incentivized its employees to make noncompliant loans to extremely risky borrowers.

 The New Jersey Carpenters Health Fund, the lead plaintiff in the case, and Iowa Public Employees’ Retirement System, a class representative, were among many worker pension funds that bought mortgage-backed securities from NovaStar in 2006.
 When these securities were downgraded to junk bond status, the Funds took a painful financial hit.
 Cohen Milstein represents the lead plaintiff in this litigation.
 Please visit https://www.novastarmbssettlement.com/ for additional information on this settlement.